microsoft/jacdac/services/7segmentdisplay.md

 ## Registers

-    rw digits: bytes @ value {
+    rw digits: bytes @ value

-Each byte encodes the display status of a digit.
-For each digit, each bit represents the on/off status of the LED section as follows:
+Each byte encodes the display status of a digit using a ``GFEDCBA`` encoding.

 ```
- - 0 -
+ - A -
  |   |
- 6   1
+ G   B
  |   |
- - 5 -
+ - F -
  |   |   -
- 4   2  |7|
+ E   C  |DP|
- - 3 -   -
+ - D -   -
 ```

     rw brightness: u8 @ intensity